auxolotl/docs-project-list/.github/ISSUE_TEMPLATE/documentation-ticket.md

 ---

 **Where in the documentation**
 This could be a link or just a description of where it is.
 If it's new, describe the hypothetical location (i.e. a new repo, new page in wiki).
+Remember to tag accordingly.

 **What needs updating, and why?*
 A clear and concise description of what the problem is